nhoudelot/demosdebs/linux/utils/dolbybi/debian/dolbybi.1.md

 	but using the new calibration values it just worked out.

 /PF: Since this is an experimental program, advanced users might like to
-	experement with	changing some of the program parameters.
+	experiment with	changing some of the program parameters.
 This can be done by writing new values to a parameter file, and reading it in using this option.